What's new in the Bill Cosby case: accusers, witnesses, #MeToo

 Cosby's lawyers have also indicated that they want to call Marguerite Jackson, who worked at Temple University at the same time as Constand and who claims that Constand once told her that she could accuse a celebrity of drugging and abusing her to get money.

 Judge O'Neill would not let Jackson testify at the last trial for reasons that are still under seal.
-He has not decided if she can do so now or whether the defense can mention her in its opening statement, and that question will be the subject of a pretrial skirmish.
+He has not decided if she can do so now or whether the defense can mention her in its opening statement, and that question will be the subject of a pretrial skirmish this week.

 The jury